lerichard95/rile-cs203-data2/data2 brainstorming.md

 ###Iteration abstraction
-[ ] Make FiniteBag implement Iterable functions

-[x] Make a Sequence interface -
+[x] Make a Sequence interface
-[x] Make a Sequenced interface -
+[x] Make a Sequenced interface

+[x] Make an EmptySequence class

+Sequences are like lists BUT they are pay-as-you-go performance instead [ ] Make Tree extend Sequence

+[ ] Make a Combine class
+[ ] Combine extends Sequence

+[ ] Make a Middle class
+[ ] Middle extends Sequence

+[ ] Write the seq() function

+DEPRECATED
 Sequence is just a functional version of Iterable.
 Iterators are mutable...